ajunlonglive/foxil/README.md

 The idea is to facilitate code generation, allowing you to use a single syntax to generate code for several languages.
-For now Foxil generates C code, but more languages will be added very soon, such as C ++, or JavaScript / TypeScript.
+For now Foxil generates C code, but more languages will be added very soon, such as C++, or JavaScript/TypeScript.
 If you want to add your own backend, don't hesitate to do it!

 ## Example